 Note: be sure to check the parade times if this is something you want to add in your itinerary.

 For dinner again we recommend you heading to another quick service restaurant.
-Our favorites are Casey’s Corner and Col Hathi’s Pizza Outpost as they tend to the most speedy however we also love Toad Hall because of the food selection especially for vegans.
+Our favorites are Casey’s Corner and Col Hathi’s Pizza Outpost as they tend to the most speedy however we also love Toad Hall at Disneyland Paris because of the food selection especially for vegan food.

 After dinner, carry on filling your itinerary with low rate times rides before seeing the illuminations or fireworks in the park of your choosing.